PauloVB72/PhotExtra/README.md

-# SFHmergers
+# PhotExtra
-A code implementation for have SFH in galaxy merger using photmetry 'PS1','SDSS','GALEX','2MASS','WISE','unWISE','LegacySurvey','VISTA','SPLUS','UKIDSS' discarted surveys: DES, Spitzer, HST ....
+A code implementation for have sed fluxes using photometry in different data surveys.
+The code have implemented the following data surveys:

-Issue with GALEX IMAGES, version
+'PS1','SDSS','GALEX','2MASS','WISE','unWISE','LegacySurvey','VISTA','SPLUS','UKIDSS'